soundwanders/nebula/README.md

 - Built with Bootstrap.
 - Card content containers, with a separate card for every individual nebula.
 - Each nebula's image is a modal that pops out when clicked on.
-- Shooting Star CSS animation
+- Shooting Star animation using CSS keyframes
 - Multiple grid layouts to suit different devices.